 Project Description: Install approximately 4,000' of 6" plastic main to replace existing 4" steel and plastic main and reinforce the intermediate pressure (IP) trunk mainline serving the Myrtle Creek intermediate pressure system.
 This reinforcement will include multiple mainline tie-ins, service tie-overs and replacements.
-This is Phase 2 of a 3 Phase project.
-Phase 1 was completed in 2016.
+This is Phase 3 of a 5 Phase project.